dongwookdannykim/dongwookdannykim.github.io/_pages/about.md

 What interests me most is not simply whether a state is powerful enough to control a space, but how control becomes intelligible as a right.
 I ask how states justify new claims, how others learn to live with or resist them, and how legal and political vocabularies make some arrangements easier to sustain than others.

 Before Minnesota, I received an M.A. in Security Studies from Georgetown University and a B.A. in Political Science and International Relations, with a second major in Sociology, from Seoul National University.
-My work is shaped by training in international relations, political methodology, security studies, and geospatial research, but also by a long-standing interest in translation and the movement of political ideas across academic, policy, and legal worlds.
+I previously worked as a translator, an experience that continues to inform how I think about concepts as they move across languages, disciplines, and the worlds of scholarship, policy, and law.
 A full CV is available [here](/cv/).

+Outside research, I am drawn to maps, book arts, coffee and tea, music, theater, birdwatching, and tabletop role-playing games — small worlds that reward slow attention.